Praxen

 • OWASP Top 10 for Agentic AI Applications 2026ASI01ASI10 tags

-• OWASP Secure MCP Server Development Guide 2026 — applied when MCP configuration is found
+• OWASP's A Practical Guide for Secure MCP Server Development 2026 — applied when MCP configuration is found

 • RAISE Framework — six-category 0–5 maturity score; see RAISE